frictionlessdata/datapackage/linear-tsv/index.md

 * CSV is ambiguous in many small areas -- the presence or absence of a header line, the choice of quote character (single or double?) and even the choice of separator character are all axes of variability.

+### A Note About Headers

+Header lines are excluded to simplify line-oriented processing.
+The naive filtering, sorting and concatenation of TSV files with line-oriented tools could easily mix headers with data.

+The amount of information provided by a header line is rarely sufficient for interoperable parsing.
+The [Data Package][dp] spec provides a mechanism for bundling column names, types and format information with data.

+[dp]: ../data-packages/